Just like with humans, cats can experience stress that may cause them to act in unpredictable ways.

-Examples of perceived unpredictable or unsafe environments include:
+Examples of perceived unpredictable or unsafe environments for cats include:

 - A new environment they don’t understand